benklassen77/benklassen77.github.io/materials/cive265.md

 - Consistency = resistance to segregation or settling
 - Setting time = time of curing until sufficient strength reached

+These properties are influenced by the

+- Amount of water and cement
+- Fineness of sand
+- Coarse aggregate size and shape
+- Type of chemical and mineral admixtures

+### Tests to measure properties

+**Slump Test** = controls workability and consistency

+**Pressure Method Air Content Test** = measures air content in fresh concrete

+#### Admixtures

+##### Chemical Admixtures

+**Air-entraining** = air provides freeze thaw resistance

+- Volume of air for optimum frost resistance is 9% of the mortar fraction of concrete
+- May improve workability and consistency
+- 3-5% decrease in $f\prime_c$ for each 1% entrained air

+**Water-reducing or plasticizing** = increase workability, allow reduced water content

+- increase strength, durability, and decrease porosity

+**set-controlling** = help regulate setting-time

+- 2 types = retarders and accelerators

+##### Mineral Admixtures

+**Fly Ash** = increase strength and workability

+**Silica fume** = reduce permeability

 # Wood

 ## Types of wood